zella/play-blog/README.md

  Find `var disqus_shortname = 'your_discuss_id';` and specify your own from disquss admin.

- 3. Launch `./activator start` from project folder
+ 3. Launch `./activator run` from project folder

  4. Admin urls: `/login` `/logout` `/admin`